pkulchenko/ZeroBraneStudio/features.md

 Tabs or spaces?
 2 or 4?
 As everyone has its own preferences, ZeroBrane Studio gives you _sensible defaults_ and a way to change them.

 **Debug any Lua application**
-Set breakpoints before or after you start debugging.
+Set breakpoints before or _during_ debugging.
 Step in, over, and out.
 Break and continue your script.
+Review the call stack.
 Inspect and modify variables.

 **Instantly usable**
 Ever opened a new tool and didn't know where to start?
 ZeroBrane Studio provides _integrated lessons_ on how to use it and _over 50 demo scripts_ to get you started.